Squamanita paradoxa - Powdercap Strangler

 Stem

-4 to 7cm long and 4 to 8mm dia.
-Lower part orange and coarsely scaly, topped by a collar-like persistent ring; upper part pale brownish-lilac and finely scaly.
+4 to 7cm long and 4 to 8mm diameter.
+The lower part is orange and coarsely scaly, topped by a collar-like persistent ring; the upper part is pale brownish-lilac and finely scaly.

 Spore print